JetBrains/kotlin-multiplatform-dev-docs/topics/ios-ci-cd-teamcity.md

 -->

 4. When the IDE displays **Pipeline is ready**, the initial pipeline configuration is complete.
+   Click **Continue** and, when prompted, allow the IDE to add the generated files to Git.
-   The generated files remain local until you commit them to your repository.
-Click **Continue**.
+   These files remain local until you commit them to your repository.

 ### Create or connect a TeamCity Cloud workspace